-This movie and Women in Cages where practically shot back to back.
-They’re shot in the same prison, the starring cast is mostly the same, they even have the same truck in both movies.
-The movies differ however.
-This movie is better scripted and better directed.
-But it stays a simple women-in-prison-movie so that means gratuitous nudity, torture and lesbian affections.
-It’s there, but not as much as one would expect.
-Even Pam, while she does display her goods, most of the time just shows her back.
+Big Doll House was shot back to back with Women in Cages.
+They’re shot in the same prison and the main cast is mostly the same.
+They even use the same truck in both movies.
+The movies do have their differences.
+Big Doll House has a better script and direction overall.
+But it’s still a basic women-in-prison-movie.
+So that means gratuitous nudity, torture and lesbian affections.
+But not as much as you would expect.
+Even Pam, who does display her goods, has her back to the camera most of the time during nude scenes.
 Such a cock-tease.

+Like I mentioned earlier, Pam Grier, teases us a lot with her backside and all of the Pilipino background extras keep their clothes on.
+It is a missed opportunity.
 At least Brown and Collins show a fair amount of skin over the course of the film.

 Big Doll House is not a really good movie.
 But which women-in-prison movie actually is?
 It’s entertaining and it actually is an easy watch but it is still an exploitation movie.
 But at least it’s better than Women in Cages.